lair-framework/lair/README.md

 - djkottmann@gmail.com

 ## Security
-If you identified any security issues in the project, please contact the maintainers privately.
+If you identify any security issues in the project, please contact the maintainers privately.
 We will work with you to resolve the issue.
 Your support is highly appreciated.